As a foreigner living in Arizona, will I have access to public healthcare? What is it like?

 We asked expats in Arizona if they have access to public healthcare in Arizona.
 And, if they do have access, what is it like.
 They wrote...

 "As a foreigner living in Arizona, you may have access to public healthcare depending on your immigration status.
 Arizona offers a variety of public health programs, including Medicaid, the Arizona Health Care Cost Containment System (AHCCCS), and the Children's Health Insurance Program (CHIP).
 These programs provide access to medical care for those who qualify, including preventive care, hospital care, and prescription drugs.
-The quality of care varies depending on the provider, but overall, Arizona's public healthcare system is considered to be of good quality," commented one expat who made the move to Arizona.
+The quality of care varies depending on the provider, but overall, Arizona's public healthcare system is considered to be of good quality," said another expat in Arizona.

 Other Questions:

-- What should I pack when moving to Arizona?
+- What do I need to know before retiring in Arizona?

 - What is life like in Arizona?